 In the era of technology, remote work, and heavy reliance on data, some organizations might feel overwhelmed with the challenge of finding a balance in investing in business growth while complying with data protection laws.
 One big tip for tech companies is to invest in consumer and partner trust.

 In one of the latest KPMG studies, they found out that:

 - 86% of the US general population say data privacy is a growing concern for them

 - 68% are concerned about the level of data being collected by businesses

 - And 40% don’t trust companies to ethically use their data

 Not only do B2C companies need to take this kind of data under consideration, as B2B tech should too since most of their clients can be B2C companies worrying about compliance.

-Data Privacy As Part of a Business Growth Strategy
+Data Protection As Part of a Business Growth Strategy

-- Use your data privacy measures in place to establish a reputation for protecting customer privacy
+Use your data protection measures in place to establish a reputation for protecting customer privacy

 2. Position your company as a privacy and security leader in your field